-Enhance the experience of Shakespeare for your students with a workshop led by a Bard Education teaching artist.
-Available year round, workshops can focus on plays in our season or in the school curriculum, or can provide a general introduction through several plays.
+Bring Shakespeare’s words to life for your students with a workshop led by a Bard Education teaching artists.
+Available year round, workshops focus on plays in our season or in the school curriculum, or can provide a general introduction using text from several plays.
 Active, engaging and energetic, our workshops give students first hand experience in the art of playing Shakespeare.

 All workshops use voice, movement and acting exercises to help students experience Shakespeare's language in action.
 Unless otherwise noted, workshops are designed to get all of the students up on their feet, participating.

 Using text from a variety of plays, the teaching artist will give students an active introduction to Shakespeare's language and legacy.
 This workshop is ideal for students of any age who are new to Shakespeare.

 A General Introduction to a Particular Play

 The teaching artist will introduce students to the world of a particular play: the story, the characters, the ideas and the language through active games and exercises.
 This workshop is a great way to begin a classroom unit on the play or to prepare students of any age to attend a performance.